Bob Brents / unsplash.com

 Then, some years ago, I read a story about a young composer who reminded me of my younger self -- he was always starting something new, rarely finishing his old work first, and then leaving them in piles to get back to one day.
 And, like me, he got more and more behind, not to mention, frustrated.
 A wiser, more experienced colleague advised him to clean up his arranging room and put every piece of paper in place.
 He had to be persuaded though, because he thought the job a complete waste of time when he could be using it to compose new work.
 But his colleague convinced him to take on the task and to stick to it until the last piece of paper was filed.

-I thought about that story for weeks after I read it.
-What was it that got the young composer going again?
+I thought about that story for weeks after I read it, wondering what was it that got the young composer going again.
 Because he did get going -- he started finishing his projects, one by one, and went on to have a successful career.
-The moment he cleaned up his office and organized his work, it created MOMENTUM -- the sense of moving forward.
-With the clutter gone, his buried, forgotten compositions came into the light of day.
-He could then tackle them one by one by one -- beautifully, sanely, and creatively.
+And, then I saw it: the moment he cleaned up his office and organized his work, it created an energetic moment called MOMENTUM -- the sense of moving forward.
+With the clutter gone, his buried, forgotten compositions came into the light of day, and he could tackle them one by one by one -- beautifully, sanely, and creatively.

 In truth, there is nothing quite so liberating or deeply enriching than to experience that sense of accomplishment when a project is finished.
 There is something about that process which nourishes our souls, satisfies our longing for completion, and infuses us with the desire to experience it again... and again... and again.

 How I Created Momentum to Finish